 Pro-actions is convinced of the value that a well-constructed and run board meeting can deliver to a company.
 As part of a mini-series focusing on the board meeting we explore –

-We are often asked “How often should I run board meetings?” and my answer has always been “it depends on where the business is” – if ….
+My answer has always been “it depends on where the business is” – if ….

 What is the purpose of a board meeting in a small company?

 There is a reason why many small businesses don’t have regular board meetings.
 They are typically run by owner managers who often fulfill three roles; shareholder, director and manager.
-So where in a larger company the roles are held by separate groups of people, each holding the other to account, in a small business they are often the same person(s) meaning that the system of checks and balances can be lost.
+So where in a larger company the roles are held by separate groups of people, each holding the other to account.
+In a small business they are often the same person(s) meaning that the system of checks and balances can be lost.

 What is the secret of a successful board meeting?